 A belay device acts as a brake on the climbing rope by applying friction to it.
 The device, plus the belayer's quick "braking hand" (which locks off the free end of the rope), helps keep tension on the rope and protects the climber at the other end.
 It is an essential device for climbing safety.

-For a closer look at all your choices, read on:
+For a closer look at your choices, read on:

-The 2 most popular belay-device choices are tubular and self-braking.
+The 2 most popular belay-device choices are tubular and assisted braking.
 A third option is the figure-8.
 Which one you choose depends on the kind of climbing you do.

 Advantages: Tubular models are compact, light and easy to use.
 They work with many rope diameters and can accommodate single or double ropes.
 They don't twist or kink ropes and can be used for rappelling as well as belaying.